swdotcom/swdc-vscode/README.md

 Your status bar shows you in real-time how many hours and minutes you code each day.
 A rocket will appear if your active code time exceeds your daily average on this day of the week.

 To see an overview of your coding activity and project metrics, open the **Code Time panel** by clicking on the Code Time icon in your sidebar.
 Click **Dashboard** to open your personalized Code Time dashboard in a new editor tab.
-Your dashboard summarizes your coding data—such as your code time by project, lines of code, and keystrokes—today, yesterday, last week, and over the last 90 days.
-Click **Project summary** to see a breakdown of your stats by project.
+Your dashboard summarizes your coding data — such as your code time, code time outside work hours, and meeting time — yesterday, last week, and over the last 90 days.

-Your _time in editor_ is the total time you have spent in your editor today.
+Your _code time_ is the total time you have spent in your editor today.
 Your _active code time_ is the time you spend actively writing and editing code in your editor or IDE.
 It captures periods of intense focus and flow.
 Each metric shows how you compare today to your personal averages.
 Each average is calculated by day of week over the last 90 days (e.g. a Friday average is an average of all previous Fridays).

 ## Explore Data Visualizations